wemixarchive/go-wemix/README.md

 This is default behavior in non-linux environment, e.g. in MacOS X.

-## Join the NxtMeta Mainnet or Testnet
+## Join the Wemix Mainnet or Testnet

-One can use the following command lines to join the NxtMeta networks.
-Note that the default RPC port for `gnxt` is 8588, and p2p port is 8589.
-As with `geth`, if `--datadir` is missing, ~/.nxtmeta is the data directory.
+One can use the following command lines to join the Wemix networks.
+Note that the default RPC port for `gwemix` is 8588, and p2p port is 8589.
+As with `geth`, if `--datadir` is missing, ~/.wemix is the data directory.

-### NxtMeta Mainnet
+### Wemix Mainnet

-    gnxt --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0
+    gwemix --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0

-### NxtMeta Testnet
+### Wemix Testnet

-    gnxt --testnet</b> --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0
+    gwemix --wemix-testnet --syncmode full --datadir {data_folder} --rpc --rpcaddr 0.0.0.0

 ## Setting Up a New Network

-One can use `gnxt.sh` script to make setup process a little easier. `gnxt.sh` assumes nxtmeta data directory to be `/opt/<node-name>`
+One can use `gwemix.sh` script to make setup process a little easier. `gwemix.sh` assumes wemix data directory to be `/opt/<node-name>`

 ### Initial Network

-First create data directory in `/opt/`, say `/opt/meta`.
-Then, unpack nxtmeta.tar.gz in the directory.
+First create data directory in `/opt/`, say `/opt/wemix`.
+Then, unpack gwemix.tar.gz in the directory.

-    mkdir /opt/meta
+    mkdir /opt/wemix
-    cd /opt/meta
+    cd /opt/wemix
-    tar xvfz <dir>/nxtmeta.tar.gz
+    tar xvfz <dir>/gwemix.tar.gz

 Once initial members / accounts and nodes are determined (at least one member / account and node are required), create a configuration file using `conf/config.json.example` as a template, say `config.json`.
 A member designated as `bootnode` has a special meaning.
 Only that account can create the governance contracts, and only that node is allowed to generate blocks before governance contracts are established.
 These are recorded in the genesis block as the `coinbase` and the last 64 bytes of the `extraData`.

 #### Account and Node IDs

 One can reuse existing accounts and nodes.
 Account files are in `keystore` directory, and `geth/nodekey` is the node key / id file.
-Or one can use `gnxt` to create accounts and node keys, and copy them to data directory.
+Or one can use `gwemix` to create accounts and node keys, and copy them to data directory.

 To create a new account file, run the following.

-    bin/gnxt metadium new-account --out <account-file-name>
+    bin/gwemix wemix new-account --out <account-file-name>

 To create a new node key,

-    bin/gnxt metadium new-nodekey --out <node-key-file-name>
+    bin/gwemix wemix new-nodekey --out <node-key-file-name>

 To get node id, which is the public key of a `nodekey`.

-    bin/gnxt metadium nodeid <node-key-file-name>
+    bin/gwemix wemix nodeid <node-key-file-name>

 `idv5` is the one that should be used in config.json file.